Manchester Police Department to increase impaired-driving enforcement during the holidays

-According to an official statement, the Manchester Police Department is partnering with the Tennessee Highway Safety Office (THSO) to increase impaired-driving enforcement from December 14, 2022, to January 1, 2023, surrounding the holiday season.
+According to an official statement, the Manchester Police Department is partnering with the Tennessee Highway Safety Office (THSO) to increase impaired-driving enforcement until January 1, 2023, surrounding the holiday season.
 The THSO’s statewide Booze It and Lose It campaign is part of the National Highway Traffic Safety Administration’s Drive Sober or Get Pulled Over nationwide mobilization.

 The Manchester Police Department will be focusing on impaired driving enforcement, along with all other traffic violations.
-Our effort is always to provide a safe roadway for the public.
+Its effort is always to provide a safe roadway for the public.

 Increased state and national messaging about the dangers of drunk driving, coupled with increased sobriety checkpoints and high visibility enforcement, aim to drastically reduce the number of drunk-driving crashes, injuries, and fatalities this year.